-The OhioHealth Research & Innovation Institute created the Office of Health Equity to identify health disparities and conduct research focused on achieving health equity for Ohio’s diverse population groups.
+The OhioHealth Research and Innovation Institute created the Office of Health Equity to identify health disparities and conduct research focused on achieving health equity for Ohio’s diverse population groups.

-For more information about our health equity work or our internship program, contact:
+For more information about our work in health disparities or if you are interested in becoming involved in our research, contact:

 Melissa K. Thomas, PhD, MSPH, MSA, MCHES